liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 A module is a SCSS file.
 Each widget must have its own module including its states and modifiers.
 Multiple base objects may be included in a single module if they are closely related.
-The same goes for layout, variables and mixins.
+The same goes for layout, variables, and mixins.
 Adjustments must go into separate modules.

 It is recommended to use (modified) modules from 3rd party projects such